Sukheshkanna13/SMART-HOME-AUTOMATION-SYSTEM-USING-8051-MICROCONTROLLER/README.md

 3. A connected application

 # Need for home automation
-We need to realise that home automation is quite useful and very important in our lives.
+We must realise that home automation is quite useful and very important in our lives.
 For example, we can use home automation for:
 1. Keeping our house safe and protected.
 2. Energy savings, which is beneficial for us as well as the environment.